kushagra189/Proxy-Server/README.md

 ## Description
 - `proxy.py` is the main proxy file
 - Proxy runs on some specific ports, some ports are reserved for clients and some for servers
-- `end_systems` folder contains the server and the client codes
+- `.` folder contains the server and the client codes
-	- Client keeps asking any file [1-10].data/txt from server by GET or POST method
+	- Client keeps asking any file [1-4].data/txt from server by GET or POST method
 	- Server listens to specified port and serves any file as asked
 - Proxy works as middleman between the server and client and it does caching, authentication, etc
 - Only GET requests are handled